Online Reporting System RCRAInfo

 • Establish a centralized storage system to facilitate quick and efficient access to essential documents and records.
 These materials may be required during compliance audits or inspections and can streamline the reporting process.
 Using electronic storage or digital management software can enhance accessibility and improve data security

 • Perform regular self-audits to verify that records are accurate, complete, and in compliance with current RCRA and Connecticut-specific regulations.
-Schedule audits quarterly or biannually to review records related to waste generation, storage, and shipment.
+Schedule audits quarterly or semi-annually to review records related to waste generation, storage, and shipment.
 Additionally, maintain a clear schedule to monitor submission deadlines and ensure timely compliance

 Keep Copies of All Submitted Reports